Yashsharma009/-Plastic-detection-model-in-rivers-using-AI-Ml-AI-REVA-HACKATHON-2023-/README.md

 ## Project Overview

-Welcome to the repository of Team BLUESCAN, which participated in the Plastic-Free Rivers Hackathon and secured the 20th Global rank.
+Welcome to the repository of Team GENNEX, which participated in the Plastic-Free Rivers Hackathon and secured the 20th Global rank.
 This project aims to address the issue of plastic pollution in rivers using innovative solutions and technology.

 ## Dataset